|The Frankfurt-Tipp rating:|

 |Genre:||Animation, Children's Movie, Comedy|

-Since Red saved his bird friends from the nasty green pigs around Leonard, he has been the great hero on the bird island.
-The red bird is not badly surprised when of all things his arch-enemy appears one day with an offer of peace.
-For a hitherto undiscovered third island poses a huge threat to the home of birds and pigs.
-Reluctantly, Red, Chuck, Bombe, Powerful Eagle and Chuck's sister Silver have to team up with Leonard, his assistant Courtney and technical nerd Garry to save their islands.
-But her new enemy has some truly icy surprises in store for her:
+Since Red saved his bird friends from the nasty green pigs around Leonard, he has been the big hero on Bird Island.
+Red Bird is astonished when his nemesis, of all people, shows up one day with a peace offering.
+For there is a great danger emanating from a previously undiscovered third island that poses a huge threat to the home of the birds and the pigs.
+Reluctantly, Red, Chuck, Bomb, Mighty Eagle, and Chuck's sister Silver must team up with Leonard, his assistant Courtney, and tech nerd Garry to save their islands.
+But their new enemy has some truly icy surprises up his sleeve.

-The German dubbing is also convincing.
-This may also be due to the good speakers: Christoph Maria Herbst again lends his voice to the main character Red and forms the popular Vogelfreunde-Trio with a wonderfully over-twisted Axel Stein as Chuck and Axel Prahl as Bombe.
-The Mighty Eagle speaks like in part 1 with the voice of Fanta4 member Smudo, Anja Kling slips once more into the role of Mathilde and Ralf Schmitz can also be heard in part 2 as head of pig Leonard.
-New are Anke Engelke as the clever Silver and Christiane Paul as the eagle lady Zeta, who messes with the birds and pigs.
+Also the German dubbing can convince.
+This may also be due to the good voice actors: Christoph Maria Herbst once again lends his voice to the main character Red and forms with a delightfully over-excited Axel Stein as Chuck and Axel Prahl as Bombe the popular bird friends trio.
+As in part 1, the Mighty Eagle speaks with the voice of Fanta4 member Smudo, Anja Kling once again slips into the role of Mathilde and Ralf Schmitz can also be heard in part 2 as the head of the pigs Leonard.
+New to the cast are Anke Engelke as the clever Silver and Christiane Paul as the eagle lady Zeta, who takes on the birds and the pigs.

-The humor is generally very child-friendly, while the soundtrack with classics of pop history is often used to make parents smile.
-The turbulent action isn't really exciting either, but at least it's so fast that very small children might be overwhelmed by it.
+The humour overall is very child-friendly, while the soundtrack of pop history classics is often used to bring an amused smile to parents.
+The turbulent action isn't really exciting either, but at least it's fast-paced enough that very young children may well be overwhelmed by it.
 For boys and girls from 6 years and for all who already liked part 1, this successful sequel is well worth seeing!